laurensgroeneveld/dotfiles/README.md

 My defaults for a new machine, and current ZSH profile.
 Based off [Dries Vint's dotfiles](https://github.com/driesvints/dotfiles).

 ## Setting up a new Mac
-First ensure the settings of the old Mac are backed up with [mackup](https://github.com/lra/mackup) by running `mackup backup`.

 1. Update macOS to the latest version through system preferences
 2. [Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running: